bruzgus1/HTML-CSS-Milestone-Project/README.md

 - As a user I want to understand the purpose of the website.
     - The Home page was a detailed text to explain to the user what the websites purpose is
 - As a user I want to be able to easily navigate throughout the site to find the content.
-    - Every page on the website has a navigation menu to allow the user to find the information he looking for
+    - Every page on the website has a navigation menu to allow the user to find the information he is looking for
 - As a user I want to see some moments from anime to understand what quality of anime can I expect to find here
-    - The Home page has an incredibly well made video to show what anime is all about what quality it can have
+    - The Home page has an incredibly well made video to show what anime is all about and what quality it can have
-    - The images on the Home page show a few well know and liked anime that a user could watch
+    - The images on the Home page show a few well known and liked anime that a user could watch

 ## Automated Testing
 - Each page of the site was evaluated using Lighthouse to assess them on four metrics; Performance, Accessibility, Best Practices & Search Engine Optimization (SEO).
 - The following changes were implemented:
     1. Images format was changed from JPEG to WEBP
-    2. Images size was changed to be the same for all images
+    2. Image sizes were changed to be the same for all images

 ## Manual Testing